Roman Cyprus: Roman Cypriot burials

 Tomb structures that are unique or scarcely located are assumed to be those of the elite, or foreign.
 Uncommon burial practices that occurred during Roman Cyprus included cremation, tumulus tombs, sarcophagi, and peristyle tombs.
 A multitude of tombs in Nea Paphos, excavated by M. Markides in 1915, represent Peristyle tombs.
 Peristyle tombs typically had a long, stepped dromos, a long rectangular vaulted room with radiating loculi, and several minor chambers (one located directly behind the other).
 These are attributed to either Egyptian-born individuals, or Cypriot elite who wished to be buried in the Alexandrian fashion, because Nea Paphos was a significant site of contact with Egypt.
 Luigi palma di Cesnola and others extensively excavated the site of Kourion.
-The Roman tombs excavator here were elaborate and highly representative of Roman burial outside of Cyprus.
+The Roman tombs excavator there were elaborate and highly representative of Roman burial outside of Cyprus.
 Tomb 8, detailed by George McFadden had a stepped dromos with oblong ashars along the sides.
 The tomb had a saddled roof, and two large chambers with doorways.
 The doorways were accented by decorated posts and lintels.
 The interpretation of the complexity of this tomb is under debate.
-Another example of a tomb likely belonging to a foreign family is tomb 26 of the Swedish Cyprus excavation in the early 20th century at Amathus.
+Another example of a tomb likely belonging to a foreign family is tomb 26, found by the Swedish Cyprus Expedition in the early 20th century at Amathus.
 The tomb is an unusual, large, flat tumulus tomb built upon a rock.
 The tomb has a circular shaft with a stone pithos in middle.
 Inside the pithos is an alabastron containing carefully washed, cremated bones.
 Other rare discoveries of Roman-period cremation remains have been found in cylindrical lead urns.

-Unfortunately, Cypro-Classical and Hellenistic tombs have been difficult for archaeologists to define because of haphazard excavation of tombs on Cyprus, as with other sites.
+Cypro-Classical and Hellenistic tombs have been difficult for archaeologists to define because of haphazard excavation of tombs on Cyprus, as with other sites.
 Looting or treasure-seeking individuals often left tombs in unpreferable conditions, void of archaeological context, making modern research difficult, if not impossible.
-Additional prime examples of burials during the Roman period on Cyprus can be observed at the sites of Agioi Omologites - Nicosia, the necropolis at Marion, the necropolis near Skouriotissa, and tombs of Paphos, Curium, Kition, and Salamis.
+Additional prime examples of burials during the Roman period on Cyprus can be observed at the sites of Agioi Omologites — Nicosia, the necropolis at Marion, the necropolis near Skouriotissa, and tombs of Paphos, Kourion, Kition, and Salamis.